 Hückel descriptors fall short of aromaticity if cyclopropenethione exhibited only the structure drawn in Figure 1.

-In addition to a closed, flat ring, aromaticity requires a 4n+2 number of π-electrons (pi), where n is a small integer.
-In the unionized form of Figure 1, each carbon atom has a π-electron, for a total of 3.
+In addition to a closed and flat ring, aromaticity requires a 4n+2 number of π-electrons (pi), where n is usually a small integer.
+In the un-ionized form of Figure 1, each carbon atom has a π-electron, for a total of 3 electrons.
 This is because every double bond consists of one π-electron plus one σ-electron (sigma) per constituent atom.

 The examples of cyclopropenone and cyclopropenethione suggest it might be wise to widen our perspectives as to what molecular species might prove to be aromatic.

-In fact, I have myself meditated on that possibility, though perhaps I open myself to criticism in so doing.
+In fact, I have myself meditated on that possibility, though in doing so perhaps I open myself to criticism.
 I wrote of it here: Are Additional Varieties of Aromaticity Achievable?